martiensk/screaming-dodo/content/Heavens Gate.md

 In March 1997, the mass suicide of 39 members of Heaven's Gate shocked the world and left an indelible mark on history.
 The group's leader, Marshall Applewhite, convinced his followers that their physical bodies were merely vessels meant to be discarded, which would allow their spirits to board a spaceship trailing the Hale-Bopp comet.
 This act was seen as their ticket to a higher plane of existence, free from the troubles of Earth.

 Each member prepared meticulously for what they believed to be their transformation.
-The participants wore identical outfits, Nike sneakers, and had armbands that read "Heaven's Gate Away Team."
+The participants wore identical outfits, Nike sneakers, and armbands that read "Heaven's Gate Away Team."
 They used a combination of phenobarbital, applesauce, and vodka to end their lives, all while plastic bags were placed over their heads to ensure asphyxiation.
 It was a chilling scene that highlighted both the power of belief and the extent of the group's control over its members.

 ### Reactions from the Public and Media